-These were RAW and colored manually.
+These were RAW and colored manually using the flash.

 These two shots have a -1 Clarity and I lifted the blacks with a curve in LR.
 I believe these were Classic Neg.

 If you don’t have an X100 of any type already, this camera will blow you away.
 It’s just awesome!
-There is so much to learn with it and explore (in a good way), it will really change photography for you and the capabilities are insane.
+There is so much to learn with it and explore (in a good way), it will change photography for you and the capabilities are insane.

-If you shoot RAW and are pretty happy with your X100F and live in a place that doesn’t rain a lot, you might not even notice this is a different camera, aside from the aesthetics and new designs features.
+If you shoot RAW and are pretty happy with your X100F and live in a place that doesn’t rain a lot, you might not even notice this is a different camera, aside from the aesthetics and new design features.
 There are some improvements to the sensor that help but that sensor upgrade is not that big of a deal.
 However, you will notice the improved sharpness at close focus on the new lens.

-If you want a faster focusing camera that has good tracking, this is not it and you’ll likely have to wait for the next generation or hope some cool firmware comes along.
+If you want a faster-focusing camera that has good tracking, this is not it and you’ll likely have to wait for the next generation or hope some cool firmware comes along.

 I wish all modern cameras would pull themselves out of this pre-Internet mentality of having limited wifi controls and apps.
 Let me use my camera to connect to the Internet to at least download firmware upgrades.
 Better yet, let me connect to Dropbox or Google Photos.
 Seriously, TVs have been doing this for at least 5 years.
 Even refrigerators and microwaves do this now!

-Having to use your phone as a middle man to the outside world in 2020 is sad and inexcusable and these camera companies should be embarrassed at how far behind they are in software features especially since smartphones are eating them alive.
+Having to use your phone as a middleman to the outside world in 2020 is sad and inexcusable and these camera companies should be embarrassed at how far behind they are in software features especially since smartphones are eating them alive.